acdaniel864/capstone/README.md

 2. More methods to extract or find grape varietry for viv_1.
 3. Do exact same eda and modelling for higher price wines.
 What is the difference?
 It is generally said minimum for IG wines is $100. ("run an experiment to see how the model fairs with them included for train and then with them excluded but predicted on...Even if you did that, do you have a way of determining if a wine falls into the super expensive category before you pass it into the model?")
 4. Predict ratings using price and other features.
 Try predicting ratings without price using RNNs.
+5. Build a classification model that classifies wines as over/underpriced?
+6. REMOVE ALL MENTIONS OF £